 The Civil War also played its part in the history of Harrison.
 Confederate raiders, under the leadership of General John Hunt Morgan, swept through the town in July 1863.
 They entered Ohio from Indiana, taking horses and other loot and subsequently burned the suspension bridge at the end of Main Street (now State Street) after crossing it.

-As the 2nd half of the 19th century played out, the village continued to develop and was the site of the first high school outside of Cincinnati in Hamilton County.
-The enrollment continued to rise and eventually the 1-room schoolhouses in the surrounding area, were consolidated into the Southwest Local School District in 1954.
+As the second half of the 19th century played out, the village continued to develop and was the site of the first high school outside of Cincinnati in Hamilton County.
+The enrollment continued to rise and eventually the one-room schoolhouses in the surrounding area, were consolidated into the Southwest Local School District in 1954.

 As the 1980 census approached, Harrison was poised to become a city and was duly certified in 1981 when the population reached 5,855.

 The City of Harrison is a charter city under the constitution of the State of Ohio and has a “strong Mayor” form of government.
-The mayor and the 7 members of city council serve 4 year terms which are staggered.
+The mayor and the seven members of city council serve four-year terms, which are staggered.

 Currently, the city possesses its own water system and waste water treatment facilities.
 The Police Department is nationally certified and the Fire Department and EMS service serve not only the city, but also the unincorporated areas of Harrison Township.